 Arts & Sciences Core for B.S.
-(56) 47 credits
+47 credits

-Bible & Theology Major 33 credits
+Bible & Theology Major 30 credits

 General Electives 0 credits

-Communication Major 42 credits
+Communication Major 45 credits

 TOTAL: 122 credits

-^{}NOTE: The following courses may fulfill requirements for both the Arts & Sciences Core and the Communication Major: (1) COMM 2000 Introduction to Speech as the Oral Communication Selective; (2) COMM 2901 Communication & Christian Faith as the Fine Arts Selective; and (3) COMM 2900 Society & Media as the Arts & Sciences Selective.
+\NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) COMM 2000 Introduction to Speech as the Oral Communication Selective; (2) COMM 2900 Society & Media as the Arts & Sciences Selective.
+(3) COMM 4998 Spiritual Formation & Creativity as the Fine Arts Selective.
+The following course in this major fulfills a requirement for the Bible & Theology Major: COMM 2901 Communication & Christian Faith as the Theology Selective.